 What has been the most challenging class, in your DVM program so far?

 Anatomy was the most challenging for me.
 I did not have an A&P course in my undergraduate career, but I think that definitely helped those that did.
 Part of the difficulty for me was that Anatomy started right off the bat and I was still in the phase of trying to learn how to study appropriately.
-(If you are taking a human anatomy A&P course, the Netter’s Anatomy Coloring Book deserves the 5 stars it earns from pre-med and pre-vet students) With that being said, it does come back in a repetitive fashion throughout the following years and starts to come together a lot more.
+With that being said, anatomy and physiology do come back in a repetitive fashion.
+During your later semesters, it will all start to come together a lot more.
+(If you are taking a human anatomy A&P course, the Netter’s Anatomy Coloring Book deserves the 5 stars it earns from pre-med and pre-vet students)

 As a student, did you have to take out loans for your education?
 If so, are you concerned about the amount of debt you will have after graduation?